-Furthermore, in the years between 1996 and 2009, the Israeli settlers in Bethlehem Governorate established 14 locations of what came to be known as Israeli settlements' outposts.
-This complied with outburst of the outposts' phenomenon, where the Israeli settlers contrive to take control of hilltops in the occupied Palestinian territory mainly within 1-4 Kilometers from existing settlements.
-The consecutive Israeli Governments during that period of time; did not endorse the outposts phenomenon; and did not provide financial support for them; rendering them to be illegal and unauthorized, However many Israeli ministries still simultaneously and indirectly provided the outpost with infrastructural support through the Israeli Army, which also provide them with security blanket to carryout their attacks against Palestinian lands.
-The role and partnership of the Israeli consicutive Governments in the outposts phenomena, was best illustrious in 1998 in the words of the Israeli Agriculture Minister at that time and former Prime Minister Ariel Sharon; who encouraged the settlers to raid and take control of Palestinian grounds before "losing them to Palestinians in negotiations".
+Furthermore, in the years between 1996 and 2005, the Israeli settlers in Bethlehem Governorate established 18 locations of came to known as Israeli settlements' outposts.
+This complied with outburst of the outposts' phenomena, where the Israeli settlers contrive to take control of hilltops in the occupied Palestinian territory mainly within 1-4 Kilometers from existing settlements.
+The consecutive Israeli Governments during that period of time; did not endorse the outposts phenomena; and did not provide financial support for them; rendering them to be illegal and unauthorized, it still simultaneously and indirectly provided them with infrastructural support through the Israeli Army, which also provide them with security blanket to carryout their attacks against Palestinian lands.
+The role and partnership of the Israeli Governments in the outposts phenomena, was best illustrious in 1998 in the words of the Israeli Agriculture Minister at that time and former Prime Minister Ariel Sharon; who encouraged the settlers to raid and take control of Palestinian grounds before "losing them to Palestinians in negotiations".